Theme Park Report Shows Disney’s Animal Kingdom And Almost All Walt Disney World Park Attendance Up In 2017

 Each and every single year, the Themed Entertainment Association (TEA) and AECOM publish their attendance report to show just how the theme parks around the world are doing attendance-wise.
-On Thursday, the 2017 report was issued to show just how the parks did last year and something happened that never taken place before.
+On Thursday, the 2017 report was issued to show just how the parks did last year and something happened that had never taken place before.
 Thanks in large part to the opening of Pandora – The World of Avatar, Disney’s Animal Kingdom beat out Epcot in attendance for a calendar year.

 2017 was a good year for the Disney Parks as the majority of them around the world saw an increase in attendance.
 This is a big change from the year before, but not every single one of those at Walt Disney World saw things go up, but Disney’s Hollywood Studios hopes to change that in the coming years.